zaiisao/Documentation/en/Interactive Broadcast/publish_android_live.md

 title: Publish and Subscribe to Streams
 description:
 platform: Android
-updatedAt: Thu Dec 13 2018 22:18:34 GMT+0000 (UTC)
+updatedAt: Thu Dec 13 2018 22:18:37 GMT+0000 (UTC)
 ---
 # Publish and Subscribe to Streams
-Before publishing or subscribing to any streams, ensure that you prepared the development environment and joined the channel.
+Before publishing or subscribing to any stream, ensure that you prepared the development environment and joined the channel.
 See [Integrate the SDK](../../en/Interactive%20Broadcast/android_video.md).

 ## Implementation
 ###  Enable the video mode